Explanation of Course Numbers

 LSPA 1044.
 Aikido Self Defense.
 1 Credit.

-Japanese art of self-defense using locks and holds and the principle of nonresistance to cause an opponent's own momentum to work against them.
-Rather than striking opponents, the focus is on using one’s own energy to gain control of the opponent or to throw them away from one’s body.
+Instruction in and practice of aikido, the Japanese art of self-defense employing locks and holds and using the principle of nonresistance to cause an opponent's own momentum to work against them.

 LSPA 1045.
 Experimental Activities.
 1 Credit.

 History, tenets, and practice of the traditional Korean marshal art taekwondo, characterized especially by the extensive use of kicks.

 LSPA 1048.
 Horseback Riding.
 1 Credit.

 Theory and practice of horseback riding for beginning, intermediate, and advanced level students.